xstarkit/kyn/README.md

 assumed to be freely falling and has the same energy and angular momentum as the matter orbiting at the ISCO.
-The model is based on KY package of models first presented in Dovciak M., Karas V. & Yaqoob T. 2004, ApJS, 153, 205-221 and later in Dovciak, M., Svoboda, J., Goosmann, R. W., et al. 2014, in Proceedings of RAGtime 14-16: Workshops on black holes and neutron stars (Silesian University in Opava), [arXiv:1412.8627].
+The model is based on KY package of models first presented in Dovciak M., Karas V. & Yaqoob T. 2004, ApJS, 153, 205-221 and later in Dovciak, M., Svoboda, J., Goosmann, R. W., et al. (2014) in Proceedings of RAGtime 14-16: Workshops on black holes and neutron stars (Silesian University in Opava), [arXiv:1412.8627].

+This model includes a physical model of polarisation of continuum radiation by reflection from the accretion disc based on Rayleigh scattering in single scattering approximation for both unpolarised and linearly polarised primary radiation, see Chandrasekhar (1960) "Radiative Transfer".
+The fluorescent lines in this model are intrinsically unpolarised.
+The relativistic change of polarisation angle for all photon paths from the lamp to the disc, the lamp to the observer as well as the disc to the observer were taken into account.

 Definition of the parameters: